cypress-io/cypress-documentation/source/api/cypress-api/screenshot-api.md

 })
 ```

-## Take a screenshot of the entire Cypress UI
+## Take a screenshot of the entire Test Runner

-By default, {% url `cy.screenshot()` screenshot %} only captures your app.
-You may want it to capture the entire Cypress UI for debugging purposes.
+By default, {% url `cy.screenshot()` screenshot %} only captures your application under test.
+You may want it to capture the entire Test Runner for debugging purposes.

 ```javascript
 Cypress.SelectorPlayground.defaults({